 Protect Your Business from the Impact of Data Loss with Cyber Insurance

-Should you experience a network failure or a data security breach, there are insurance coverages available to mitigate some of the direct impact on your business.
+Should you experience a network failure or a data security breach, there are insurance coverages available to mitigate some of the impact on your business.
 Cyber insurance policies are now more important than ever.
 Data loss and breaches don’t just occur as a result of a hack or malicious malware.
-They can easily occur from an employee mishandling information, a lost or stolen laptop or other device, and not updating your system’s network permissions.
+They can easily occur from an employee mishandling information, a lost laptop or not updating your system’s network permissions.

-It’s important to remember that while some older general liability coverages may protect your business in the event of data loss, most newer ones do not, as data is not classified as “tangible property.”
+It’s important to remember that while some older general liability coverages may protect your business in the event of data loss, most newer ones don't - as data is not classified as “tangible property.”

-As a double layer of protection, invest in first-party cyber insurance.
-This protects your business against business interruption as you work to resolve the breach and costs for any damage.
+As an extra layer of protection, invest in first-party cyber insurance.
+This protects your company against business interruption while you work to resolve the breach and any costs for any damage.

 A Guide to Protecting Your Digital Assets

-- Regularly update the passwords to your servers, internal sites, email, etc. at least once per quarter.
-Similarly, passwords should not be obvious; they should be a mix of numbers, upper and lowercase letters, and symbols.
+- Update the passwords to your servers, internal sites, email, etc. at least once per quarter.
+Similarly, passwords should not be obvious; they should be a mix of numbers, upper and lowercase letters and symbols.

 - Consider investing in a password management tool, like LastPass or Sticky Password to help keep track of each of your logins.

-- Do not open unknown email attachments, or emails received from an unknown contact address.
+- Don't open unknown email attachments or emails received from an unknown contact address.

-- Install firewalls on yours and your employees’ computers and adjust the settings for it to automatically update.
+- Install firewalls on all computers associated with your business and adjust the settings for it to automatically update.

-- Shred any confidential information, or lock it away for administrator use only if needed.
+- Shred any confidential information or lock it away for administrator use only.

-- Do not leave personal or confidential information on paper out in the open.
-Similarly, do not write passwords down on an open notebook or post-it.
+- Don't leave personal or confidential information out in the open.
+Similarly, don't write passwords down on an open notebook or post-it.

-- Restrict access to servers, folders and files to only the employees who need access as part of their job.
+- Restrict access to servers, folders and files to only the employees who need it as part of their job.